Common Carrier Strikes & Travel Insurance

 When travel insurance refers to "known perils," it really means that it's not going to cover you for something that could reasonably have been expected to happen.
 We most often talk about "known perils" in relation to weather events, like named tropical storms, but the term also applies to airline strikes.
 Just as a storm is considered a "known peril" once tracked on meteorological radar, a carrier strike can be considered a "known peril" once there's been an announcement that a labor dispute may be imminent.

 If you follow the news at all, you're probably aware that many possible strikes in any industry are publicized days, or even weeks, before it actually occurs.
 Once that happens, the strike is no longer considered an "unforeseen event," but rather a "known peril."
 Even if you're unaware that your carrier has declared the possibility of a strike when you purchase your travel insurance, the fact is that the travel insurance company is fully aware, and they are no longer going to be extending benefits to customers who purchase after that announcement has been made.

 The best thing to do, given these parameters, is twofold: First, make sure to purchase your travel insurance policy as soon as possible after making your initial trip payment.
+Doing so will often provide the most benefits and coverage options.
 Secondly, be mindful of any news surrounding potential travel suppliers before you secure your booking.
-If you book your travel with a carrier who has not announced any imminent strikes and immediately follow up by purchasing a suitable travel insurance policy, you should be protected from any labor dispute that may come up thereafter.
+If you book your travel with a carrier who has not announced any imminent strikes and immediately follow up by purchasing a suitable comprehensive travel insurance policy, you should be protected from any labor dispute that may come up thereafter.